 Making a reservation online is highly recommended as the tickets for tubing do sell out on busy days.

 What is snow tubing?

-Snow tubing is when you ride down a snow-covered track (or run) on an inflatable innertube.
+Indiana snow tubing is when you ride down a snow-covered track (or run) on an inflatable innertube.
 If you spend any time on the water, you are probably familiar with tubing down a river or behind a boat.
 Snow tubing is similar, but it’s in the winter on snow.

 Is snow tubing the same as sledding?

 Snow tubing is similar to sledding, but there are a few differences.
 Although both occur on snow-covered hills, snow tubing is typically located on tubing runs – which are groomed by a snow tubing park.